 Good news: you are already “wired” to chant.
 You have it in you.
 To give yourself the gift you already have, three basic steps:

 1- Give it your first try in a safe environment, where you can quietly feel yourself chanting.
 Silence and chant are close relatives.
 Being aware of your body, your mind, and how they connect as you chant is a necessary discovery.
 The earlier, the better.
 Chanting at home, alone, with a keyboard or video tools, might be part of it.
+You can try a daily devotional practice.
 Please also read “Chant and Time”.
 This relation to time is essential to chant.

 3- Educate yourself about the “big picture” of chant.
 Chant is not old, it is ageless.
+Consider listening to the Square Notes podcast on your drive to work.
+Read.
 One quick look at the “Instructions on Music” emphasizes the “pride of place” that should be given to Gregorian Chant in post-Vatican II liturgies: Musicam Sacram (14 pages).
 Too many parish leaders ignore these instructions, and follow the largest publishing companies (OCP, WLP, GIA) towards the commercialization of liturgical music as part of multi-billion-dollar “Christian Music” scene, and away from the spirit of Liturgical renewal clearly prescribed in the Vatican-II Council documents.

 Thanks to the internet and 1-click-ordering, there is so much education material available to us nowadays that ignorance is inexcusable.
 Confusion is more likely.
 We have just too many choices.
 This is why reading Musica Sacram, or the USCCB’s Sing To The Lord should be required reading for any Music Minister in the US Catholic Church.